 Some documents on the MCSD website are produced in portable document format (PDF).
-In order to improve viewing these files, please download the latest version of Adobe Reader, which is available for free at the Adobe web site.
+In order to improve viewing these files, please download the latest version of Adobe Reader, which is available for free on the Adobe website.
 Alternative accessible formats also are provided, where possible, most commonly through a text or an HTML file.

 We are continually seeking solutions that will bring all areas of the site up to the same level of overall web accessibility.
 In the meantime should you experience any difficulty in accessing the MCSD website, please don’t hesitate to contact us.